“Existential” can seem like a big, incomprehensible word until you realize it’s related to the word "exist."

 Interestingly, one study found that about 35 percent of Germans are existentially indifferent in that when asked, they said they didn’t feel like their lives had meaning, but they also didn’t care.
 From what I can gather, they just didn’t think about it very much.
 So another coping mechanism may be to stay busy with family, friends, and volunteer work—too busy to ponder such big thoughts so they can’t bother you.

-I haven’t read any Kierkegaard, so I can’t tell you whether doing so would make you feel better or worse.
+I haven’t read any Kierkegaard, so I can’t tell you whether reading his works would make you feel better or worse.

 Examples of ‘Existential’